 The spmd-construct gives the user full control and understanding of the parallelization process.
 It allows the same code to be run on multiple workers with each worker using different data, which might for example be different parts of the same array. parfor is technically simplest, just replace for by parfor.
+More on this!
 MATLAB decides how to distribute the computation among the workers.
-Some limitations compared to for: nested loops are not allowed and some loop index limitations exist, etc. Some toolboxes, like the optimization toolbox provide support for parallel computation, provided that the PCT is installed (like with us).
+Some limitations compared to for: nested loops are not allowed and some loop index limitations exist, etc.